 What is not so good about it

-The major drawback is obviously its single probe design which reduces its efficiency as compared to the thermometers with double probe.
-However, it can also prove to be an advantage due to its hassle free design which is great for measuring temperatures while smoking a single piece of meat.
+The major drawback is obviously its single probe design which reduces its efficiency compared to the double probe thermometers.
+However, its hassle-free design enables you to easily measure temperatures while smoking a single piece of meat.

-The ChefAlarm’s programming can also be a bit confusing when you start using it but a quick read of the user manual is sure to resolve most of your doubts.
+The ChefAlarm’s programming can also be a bit confusing when you start using it; however, a quick read of the user manual will surely resolve most of your doubts.

 6. ThermoWorks Super-Fast Thermapen

-- The Thermapen gives instant reading of temperature in less than two seconds.
+- The Thermapen gives an instant reading of the temperature in less than two seconds.

-- The design of this thermometer allows you to insert it sensory tip into any part of the meat to get the exact temperature of that portion.
+- The design of this thermometer allows you to insert its sensory tip into any part of the meat to get the exact temperature of that portion.